 It’s no secret that the t-shirt business is an oversaturated market.
-Due to the ease of entry and low cost of supplies, it’s become one of the more popular businesses for new entrepreneurs to start.
+Due to the ease of entry and low cost of supplies, it has become one of the more popular businesses for new entrepreneurs to start.
 Because of that, it gets a bad reputation in some communities for being an “easy” path to success.
-However, as we’ll explain in this article, there are many benefits to starting your own t-shirt business both for yourself and also for the entrepreneurship ecosystem.
+However, as we’ll explain in this article, there are many benefits to starting your own t-shirt business both for yourself and also for the entrepreneurship ecosystÏem.
+Whether you’ve already been interested in starting your own t-shirt business, or any kind of business, and you just didn’t know how to begin, you’ll learn the whole process of how to start a t-shirt business from scratch in this article so you can follow along and replicate it yourself.

-This article will cover everything you need to know to build a successful t-shirt business including:
+This article will cover everything you need to know about how to start a t-shirt business successfully, including:

 - How to Create Your T-Shirts